risuorg/risu/doc/development/CONTRIBUTING.md

 ## How to debug your test

-We've included a file named `env-for.debug.sh` in the root folder of citellus repo that allows to be sourced and later execute your script.
+We've included a file named `env-for.debug.sh` in the root folder of Citellus repo that allows to be sourced and later execute your script.

 This environment file will define the standard variables Citellus does use like: